CK-Build/CKli/docs/Common_Usage.md

 Running a CI build on all the stack can fail for a lot of reason, rebuilding everything take a lot of time, so CKli does not rebuild the repositories that was successfully built.

-If you set `rebuildAll` to false, CKli will flush the previous builds and rebuild everything from scratch.
+If you set `rebuildAll` to true, CKli will flush the previous builds and rebuild everything from scratch.

 In depth information about the AllBuild is available [here](AllBuild.md).

 ## Publish

 When the AllBuild script ran, CKli gave arguments to the CI script, telling it to push the Generated Artifacts in a Folder called "LocalFeed"
 You can simply run `World/PublishCI` to publish these artifacts to their CI feeds (defined in the World.xml config file), and push the Repositories.

 ## Secrets

 Each time you do an operation that require you to be authenticated on a service, like cloning a private repository on GitHub, CKli require a secret to operate.
 At any moment, you can list the secrets by running the command `secret`.